RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

 ## Outcome (content discovery):

-    1. Information Leakage such as API,keys , secret, database, logs, source code, endpints,credentials leak, etc.
+    1. Information Leakage such as API, key ,token, passowrd, admin, src strict ,csrf, session, secret, database, logs, , .map , endpints,credentials leak, etc.
     2. Vulnerably in Javascript code such as DOM XSS(or client side XSS).(To the DOM XSS reports site:hackerone.com intext:dom XSS )
     3. you can extract endpoints to automate XSS, SQL, RCE, open redirectory etc or for manual purpose.
     4. Create your own wordlist with endpoint and bruteforce the end points.